Metropolitan Veterinary Hospital

 Fully funded placebo-controlled study evaluating the effectiveness of a novel medication in managing left ventricular hypertrophy associated with subclinical HCM in cats.

-Ticker Study (both locations)
+Ticker Study (Both locations)

-Fully funded pivotal trial investigating torsemide (Upcard) compared to furosemide in managing CHF in dogs with chronic degenerative valve disease.
+Fully funded pivotal trial investigating torsemide (UpCard) compared to furosemide in managing CHF in dogs with chronic degenerative valve disease.

 Internal Medicine